It’s no secret that I’m a huge fan of VTSAX–and for good reason.

 The biggest growth opportunities are in VTSAX long term–so if you’re under the age of 50 you’ll want at least 75% of your portfolio in an SP 500 or total stock market index.

-In this environment with interest rates at zero, there is no reason to hold onto a single bond under 60.
+In this environment with interest rates at zero, bonds are tough to hold before the age of 40.

 I’d stick with VTSAX and avoid the headaches of having to predict where the real estate market is going to go in the next 10 years.